 }

 Once the user hits the login page, set a cookie using the Javascript function above.
-We are naming our cookies 'screenWidth' and 'screenHeight' and passing the width and the height of the device determined by Javascript and keeping the cookie alive for one day.
+We are naming our cookies 'screenWidth' and 'screenHeight' and passing the device's width and height determined by Javascript and keeping the cookie alive for one day.

 // Set a cookie indicating the screen size.
 We are going to use this to determine what interfaces to use when the the screens are narrow.